vasililiev/alfresco-esign-cert/README.md

 Issuer: OU=FNMT Clase 2 CA, O=FNMT, C=ES
 ```

 PDF files can be signed up to 5 times on 5 different positions.
-Once a PDF is signed in a certain position that position is no longer awailable for signing.
+Once a PDF is signed in a certain position that position is no longer available for signing.
 The signatures positions are defined in **alfresco-global.properties**.
 Todo
 ----------------------
 Pending features to be included (aka "wishlist"):